prabuw/prabuw.github.io/_posts/2013-07-21-how-does-ssl-work.markdown

 <p align="justify"><em><strong>Asymmetric Encryption</strong>, also known as public-key encryption is a system requiring two keys,&nbsp; a public key and a private key, which is secret.
 The public key is used for encrypting and the private key is for decrypting.
 The public key is different to the private key, although mathematically related.</em></p>
 <p align="justify"><font face="Georgia"><em><strong>Symmetric Encryption </strong>is when the key used to encrypt and decrypt a message is identical.
 Hence, the key must known to both parties in the conversation and they must both keep it private.</em></font></p>
 <p align="justify"><em><strong>Certificate Authority (CA) </strong>is an entity that issues digital certificates. </em></p>
 <p align="justify">Why are certificate authorities important?
 Well, it ties into asymmetric encryption.
-When the server sends their digital certificate, with it’s public key, how do we trust it?
-How do I know it’s not someone else in the middle, sending me a dodgy digital certificate pretending to be the server?</p>
+When the server sends their digital certificate, with it's public key, how do we trust it?
+How do I know it's not someone else in the middle, sending me a dodgy digital certificate pretending to be the server?</p>
 <p align="justify">Since it is not practical to store all the public keys for all the certificates in the world, the concept of a certificate authority was established.</p>
-<p align="justify">For example, when <a href="http://www.facebook.com" target="_blank">Facebook</a> sends it’s certificate, it mentions that the certificate is issued by <a href="http://www.verisign.com/" target="_blank">VeriSign</a>, which is a certificate authority.
+<p align="justify">For example, when <a href="http://www.facebook.com" target="_blank">Facebook</a> sends it's certificate, it mentions that the certificate is issued by <a href="http://www.verisign.com/" target="_blank">VeriSign</a>, which is a certificate authority.
 To sign a certificate you must know the private key, which is <em>only</em> known to the CA. This prevents a an attacker falsely signing a certificate, and claiming to be Facebook for example.</p>
 <p align="justify"><a href="http://pwee167.files.wordpress.com/2013/08/facebookcert.png"><img title="facebookcert" style="background-image:none;float:none;padding-top:0;padding-left:0;margin-left:auto;display:block;padding-right:0;margin-right:auto;border-width:0;" border="0" alt="facebookcert" src="http://pwee167.files.wordpress.com/2013/08/facebookcert_thumb.png" width="199" height="244"></a></p>
 <p align="justify"><em>So where do this list of trusted CAs come from?</em> </p>
 <p align="justify">When a operating system or browser is installed, a list of trusted of certificate authorities comes with it, along with their public keys.
 This list can be modified, where you can remove a CA you do not trust, and similarly you can make your own and add it (however, no one other than yourself will be trusting this certificate authority).</p>